Aaron-Bopp/TIM/40_Evergreens/Parents need to model the ability to deal with emotion to their children.md

 ---
 created: 2021-06-12

-cssclass: evergreen
-tags: evergreen
+tags: node/evergreen
 aliases:
   - Confidence comes from empathic mirroring in childhood
   - model the ability to deal with emotion to their children
 sr-due: 2021-11-01
 sr-interval: 4
 sr-ease: 271